-In AC 2020-2021, the target was met.
-Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-In AC 2021-2022, faculty will add resources relating to attendance, punctuality, and time management.
-These changes will improve the student's ability to model behaviors and characteristics that are professional and ethical, thereby continuing to push the cycle of improvement forward.
+In AC 2020-2021, 100% of candidates met target and scored "Above Sufficient."
+Student achievement was lowest in Attendance/Punctuality.
+Based on the analysis of the AC 2020-2021 data, faculty implemented the following changes in AC 2021-2022 to drive the cycle of improvement.
+In 2021-2022, faculty added resources relating to Attendance/Punctuality and Time Management.